Listen to this story:

 But more studies are needed to confirm splashback isn’t a concern, Weniger says.
 He also worries that gas-based vaccines might leave scars.
 That was a problem with older gas-based systems.
 Some visible metallic residue remained in the skin.

 Future research must also ensure that gas-delivered vaccines build immunity to disease as expected, Weniger says.
 So far, researchers have only tested that the system delivers medicine inside the body.

 This tech might even find use on farms — for livestock vaccines, Gassensmith says.
-“You don’t want to approach a cow with a big needle,” he reasons.
+After all, it could beat walking up to a cow with a big needle.

 Fear of needles keeps many people from getting vaccinations.
 Gassensmith is optimistic that this new system might get around that.